Projects we fund

 Grant amount: $25,000

-Funding stream: Geriatrics and gerontology
+Funding stream: Geriatrics research

 Grantee/partners: University of British Columbia